jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 $$

 which $$-b$$ represents the cost of describing the mean of capsule c and λ is an inverse temperature parameter. $$b$$ is learned discriminatively using backpropagation.
-However, the paper does not provide the details.
 We use a fixed schedule for λ which is a hyper-parameter.

 Here is the algorithm in computing the capsule activation as well as the mean of the capsule one layer above.